shekelboi/EcommerceDatabase/Readme.md

 SQL scripts in order of execution.

+### User Creation.sql

+> Make sure that JDBC is not connected to the database during this process (the Spring Boot application should not be running).

+If the `shopadmin` user and the `ecommerce` database has not been created it can be created using the `User and DB Creation.sql`.

 ### Table Creation.sql

 The script that creates the tables and the sequences (used for automatic ID generation) of the database.